Overview of Damage Prevention and Control Methods

 Harassment, or scare tactics, applied in an integrated and consistent fashion can discourage cormorants from using specific sites.
 Birds can be hazed at fish hatcheries and aquaculture facilities, as well as roosting and nesting sites on larger ponds, lakes, and the marine environment.
 Harassment is most effective when the birds are not nesting, or when birds have not become habituated to a location.
 Cormorants learn quickly and these methods often do not deter the birds for long.
 For harassment to be effective, a variety of techniques should be used in combination, and the location and combination of devices should be changed frequently for best results.

-Devices that make noise including pyrotechnics such as shell crackers, screamers, whistling or exploding projectiles, bird bangers, propane cannons, and live ammunition have been tried, with varying success.
+Devices that make noise, including pyrotechnics such as shell crackers, screamers, whistling or exploding projectiles, bird bangers, propane cannons, and live ammunition have been tried, with varying success.
 Live ammunition is often the least expensive and most readily available form of pyrotechnics, however other methods may be more effective, and extra precaution should be taken to avoid injuring or killing cormorants and other protected species.

 Hand-held lasers have been used successfully to disperse roosting cormorants and are most effective in low light conditions, such as at night roosts.
 In addition, lasers are silent and can be used to move cormorants without disturbing other non-target species.
 The regular presence of humans may frighten cormorants from smaller aquaculture or hatchery facilities, as well as from roosting sites and potential colonies.
 Encouraging visitors and frequent human activity near valuable stocks at hatcheries and aquaculture facilities also may help to reduce depredation on fish.

 Visual harassment techniques like scarecrows, human effigies, and balloons also have been tried with varying degrees of success.
-However, stringing Mylar® tape (Figure 8) between stakes near roosting and loafing sites has proven effective in reducing cormorant use of these areas on Oneida Lake in New York.
+However, stringing Mylar® tape (left) between stakes near roosting and loafing sites has proven effective in reducing cormorant use of these areas on Oneida Lake in New York.
 In addition, chasing cormorants with boats has been used successfully to disperse roosts and flocks from ponds and larger bodies of water.

 Use of limited lethal control with harassment techniques will significantly improve the effectiveness of harassment.